Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/accounts/frictionless_login.rst

 In order for the user to be able to login to their account from another device it is necessary to create a password.
 This is done by creating a user secret of type ``password``.
 The ``password`` secret can be either created at the time of updating the account information as performed in step two, or it can be done implicitly later as a result of the e-mail verification step.
-In the latter case the user will be prompted to enter a new password upon clicking the e-mail verification link and will be either sent to the AcceleratXR Admin Console or your custom website that is able to fulfill the request.
+In the latter case the user will be prompted to enter a new password upon clicking the e-mail verification link and will be either sent to the Xsolla Backend Admin Console or your custom website that is able to fulfill the request.

 We will cover the former case here and assume that following the customization of the user account information your game either prompts